The Knights of the Cross

-The Knights of the Cross or The Teutonic Knights (Krzyżacy) is a 1900 historical novel written by the Polish Positivist writer and the 1905 Nobel laureate, Henryk Sienkiewicz.
+The Knights of the Cross or The Teutonic Knights (Krzyżacy) is a 1900 historical novel by the Polish writer Henryk Sienkiewicz.
 Its first English translation was published in the same year as the original.

-The book was serialized by the magazine Tygodnik Illustrowany between 1897–1899 before its first complete printed edition appeared in 1900.
+The book was serialized by the magazine Tygodnik Illustrowany between 1897 and 1899 before its first complete printed edition appeared in 1900.
 The book was first translated into English by Jeremiah Curtin, a contemporary of Henryk Sienkiewicz.
 The Teutonic Knights had since been translated into 25 languages.
 It was the first book to be printed in Poland at the end of World War II in 1945, due to its relevance in the context of Nazi German destruction of Poland followed by mass population transfers.
 The book was made into a film in 1960 by Aleksander Ford.

+From May 2024, an autograph copy of the novel, used as the basis for the first edition, is presented at a permanent exhibition in the Palace of the Commonwealth in Warsaw.

 Historical background

 The novel was written by Sienkiewicz in 1900, when the Polish state, after being partitioned among Russian, Austrian and German empires in the late 18th century, did not exist, and most Poles were living in the Russian occupation zone named Vistula Land, formerly Congress Poland.
 One of Sienkiewicz's goals in writing The Knights of the Cross was to encourage and strengthen Polish national confidence against the occupying powers.
 To circumvent Russian censorship, he placed the plot in the Middle Ages, around Prussia and the State of the Teutonic Order.

 The history of the German Order of the Teutonic Knights is the backdrop for the story.
 From the 13th century onward, the Order controlled large parts of the Baltic Sea coast until its defeat at the 1410 Battle of Grunwald by the United Kingdom of Poland and Lithuania.
 The novel focuses extensively on the medieval life and customs of both, the cities and the countryside of Medieval Poland.

-In 1960, the novel was made into a Polish film of the same name by director Aleksander Ford, with Emil Karewicz as King Władysław II Jagiełło.
+In 1960, the novel was made into a Polish film of the same name by director Aleksander Ford, with Emil Karewicz as King Władysław II Jagiełło and Stanisław Jasiukiewicz as Grand Master Ulrich von Jungingen.